 Stage 3 is the villain's dilemma, which we describe in detail below.
 Participants played this for 30 rounds.
-In the final phase, Stage 4, subjects answer a questionnaire in which we elicit their demographics, self-reported trust and cheating measures, self-reported risk preferences 264 cognitive reflection (Frederick, 2005), and Big Five personality characteristics using the 10-265

-- item inventory (Rammstedt & John, 2007).
-266 - 267
+In the final phase, Stage 4, subjects answer a questionnaire in which we elicit their demographics, self-reported trust and cheating measures,5 self-reported risk preferences,6 cognitive reflection (Frederick, 2005), and Big Five personality characteristics using the 10-item inventory (Rammstedt & John, 2007).7

-268 Table 1.
-Experimental protocol summary.
-Stage Task 1 Die-rolling honesty elicitation x 10 (Fischbacher & Föllmi-Heusi, 2013) 2 Sender-receiver task (Gneezy et al., 2013) 3 The villain's dilemma x 30 rounds 2(0) 4 Questionnaire 269 Notes: The questionnaire contained items about demographics, self-reported risk preferences, the 270 Cognitive Reflection Test (Frederick, 2005), and the Big Five (Rammstedt & John, 2007).
-271 272 We use the first two stages of our experiment (the die-roll task and sender-receiver task) to 273 measure subjects' individual-level behavioural tendencies concerning honesty and to identify 274 cheating in non-collaborative honesty tasks.
-Specifically, we use the information gleaned from 275 them to test whether cheating is higher in the villain's dilemma or in the individual settings and 276 to identify predictors of participation in the dilemma and trustworthiness as a collaborative 277 cheater.
-We use two measures since each have distinct features (Gerlach et al., 2019; Soraperra 278 et al., 2019).
-Die-rolling is an incentivised measure of (dis)honesty in which it is impossible 279 for the experimenters to identify lying at the individual-level, and hence subjects should not be 280 worried about being caught.
-Additionally, dishonesty imposes costs on the experimenter and 281 not on other subjects.
-The sender-receiver task is also incentivised but, it is possible to identify 282 dishonesty at the individual-level which may shape subjects' behaviour, and the consequence 283 of lying impose costs on other subjects (instead of the experimenter).
-By measuring and 284 studying both, we can gain a broader picture of the relationship between individual dishonesty 285 and collaborative dishonesty in the villain's dilemma.
-Moreover, since dishonest collaboration
+We use the first two stages of our experiment (the die-roll task and sender-receiver task) to measure subjects' individual-level behavioural tendencies concerning honesty, and to identify cheating in noncollaborative honesty tasks.
+Specifically, we use the information gleaned from them to test whether cheating is higher in the villain's dilemma or in the individual settings, and to identify predictors of participation in the dilemma and trustworthiness as a collaborative cheater.
+We use two measures since each have distinct features (Gerlach et al., 2019; Soraperra et al., 2019).
+Die-rolling is an incentivised measure of (dis)honesty in which it is impossible for the experimenters to identify lying at the individual-level, and hence subjects should not be worried about being caught.
+Additionally, dishonesty imposes costs on the experimenter and not on other subjects.
+The sender-receiver task is also incentivised but, it is possible to identify dishonesty at the individual-level which may shape subjects' behaviour, and the consequence of lying impose costs on other subjects (instead of the experimenter).
+By measuring and studying both, we can gain a broader picture of the relationship between individual dishonesty and collaborative dishonesty in the villain's dilemma.
+Moreover, since dishonest collaboration in the villain's dilemma is costly to the experimenter and not to other subjects, like in the die-rolling task, this allows us to make clearer comparisons across the two.